Asthma

-Asthma is a chronic lung condition which causes the air ways (bronchi) of the lungs to become inflamed and narrow, making it hard to breathe.
-Inflammation results in increased mucous production and bronchospasm.
-Asthma can be a life threatening condition.
+Asthma is a chronic inflammatory lung condition which causes the air ways (bronchi) of the lungs to become inflamed and narrow.
+The inflammation results in increased mucous production and bronchoconstriction, making it harder to breathe.

-Another asthma term that affects the farming community is Thunderstorm Asthma.
-Thunderstorm Asthma isn’t a specific type or diagnosis of asthma, but it is a trigger for some people and can be very serious.
-It can happen suddenly to people susceptible to asthma and or hay fever and if grass pollen is a problem for you then you may also be affected when the air and weather conditions are hot, dry, windy, wet and stormy.
+Another asthma term that affects the farming community is thunderstorm asthma.
+People at risk for thunderstorm asthma are those that have spring-time allergic rhinitis (hayfever)/confirmed ryegrass pollen and allergy.
+It isn’t a specific type or diagnosis of asthma, but it is a trigger for some people and can be very serious.
+It can happen suddenly to people susceptible to asthma and or hay fever and if grass pollen is a problem for you then you may be at risk for a thunderstorm asthma event.

 Hazards and risks for farming men, women, children and agricultural workers are high as they are exposed to irritants such as organic and inorganic dusts from pollens, animal dander, grain and hay, which can trigger asthma attacks in susceptible people.
 Being overweight has also been identified as a risk of developing asthma as fat tissue produces inflammatory substances that might affect the lungs.